 On this page, we try to estimate the cost of travel in Ireland.
 Read on for suggested shoestring and more comfortable backpacking budgets for the Emerald Isle.
 We also have information about the currency and sample prices around the country.

 This article refers to the Republic of Ireland rather than Northern Ireland which is covered in our United Kingdom backpacking budget.
-That said prices are pretty similar in Northern Ireland to Southern Ireland although the outcome of Brexit may alter that.
+That said prices are generally pretty similar in Northern Ireland to Southern Ireland although the outcome of Brexit may alter that.
 Note that the currency in Northern Ireland is the British Pound as opposed to the Euro in the South.

 The cost of travel in Ireland like much of Europe depends on the strength of the Euro at the time you visit.
-It has fluctuated considerably over recent years and Ireland briefly became quite a bit cheaper than the UK for example but is evening up again now.
-Dublin in particular is known for being quite an expensive city to visit with the cost of the main attractions regularly around 20 Euros while the city’s famous pubs are by no means cheap so if you are someone who likes a drink then you might struggle to stick our suggested Ireland backpacking budget of 55 Euros.
+It has fluctuated over the years of its existence and Ireland briefly became quite a bit cheaper than the UK for example.
+However that is certainly evening up again now.
+Dublin in particular is known for being an expensive city to visit with the cost of the main attractions regularly around 20 Euros.
+The city’s famous pubs are by no means cheap either so if you are someone who likes a drink then you might struggle to stick to our suggested Ireland backpacking budget of 55 Euros.

 However you can still have quite a lot of fun on that sort of budget with costs generally a fair bit lower outside of the capital.
-It’s a relatively small country and the cost of travelling around isn’t that much so that is one positive and in terms of overall costs in ranks probably as an average Western European country.
+It’s a relatively small country and the cost of travelling around isn’t that much so that is one positive.
+In terms of overall costs, it ranks probably as an average Western European country.
 Accommodation and food prices are certainly more reasonable than somewhere like Scandinavia or France and given the large number of visitors the country receives, Ireland is pretty well equipped to cater for budget travellers.